fabvalaaah/stateschain/README.md

 # stateschain
-A POC that executes tasks one after another with minimum amounts of time garanteed between jumps, working on Linux.
+POC that executes tasks one after another with minimum amounts of time garanteed between jumps, working on Linux.

 This is a C NetBeans project, compiled with GCC 5.4.0 and tested with Ubuntu